IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_custom_role.rst

     The description of the role

-  display_name (True, str, None)
-    (Required for new resource) Display Name of the Custom Role

   actions (True, list, None)
     (Required for new resource) The actions of the role

-  service (True, str, None)
-    (Required for new resource) The Service Name

   id (False, str, None)